commuter melbourne

 The budget announcement builds on the Active Transport Fund investment program rolled out during the Albanese Government’s first term.

-Advocacy body WeRide Australia welcomed the announcement, saying it reflects strong community demand for better transport options.
+Advocacy body WeRide Australia welcomed the new announcement, saying it reflects strong community demand for better transport options.

 “This announcement reflects the strong demand we are seeing from communities across Australia who want to provide more options to move around our increasingly congested cities and towns, while also helping to build a healthier population,” said WeRide Executive Officer Peter Bourke.